LoBoost: Fast Model-Native Local Conformal Prediction for Gradient-Boosted Trees: Introduction

 \paragraph{Contributions.}

-\begin{itemize} \item \textbf{Model-native local conformal prediction for boosted trees.} We use leaf-index prefixes from the fitted boosted ensemble to define a multiscale partition of $\mathcal X$ and perform conformal calibration within these cells, preserving finite-sample marginal validity and yielding locally adaptive intervals.
-Empirically, our interval quality is competitive with the strongest \emph{competing} local baseline, with SMIS efficiency ranging from $77.8\%$ to $99.6\%$ across datasets.
+\begin{itemize} \item \textbf{Model-native local conformal prediction for boosted trees.} We use leaf-index prefixes from the fitted boosted ensemble to define a multiscale partition of X and perform conformal calibration within these cells, yielding locally adaptive intervals.
+Relative to standard split conformal (ICP), the natural baseline that shares the same fitted predictor and calibration split, \ourmethod{} improves interval quality (SMIS) on most datasets, though it does not uniformly match the best adaptive baseline on each dataset.

-\item \textbf{Data efficiency and simplicity.} \ourmethod requires no auxiliary partition model, no retraining of the base learner, and no extra data splitting beyond standard train/calibration split.
-This in turn yields better predictive power, while still having local coverage guarantees: we outperform the best-SMIS baseline in point accuracy on $10/11$ datasets, with test MSE improvements typically around $3$--$4\%$ and reaching about $5$--$6\%$ in the best case.